 Outbursts like these are caused by several factors, such as damage to the brain’s impulse control center, frustration with their new limitations, and fatigue.

-How to Cope with Anger Problems After Traumatic Brain Injury
+Coping with Emotional Problems After Traumatic Brain Injury

-Here are a few effective ways to regain control of your mood and behavior:
+In the meantime, here are a few effective ways to regain some control over your mood and behavior:

 - Understand your behavior.
-Recognizing the things that tend to trigger your anger can help you manage your mood better.
-For example, if you notice frustration when you’re hungry, try setting an alarm to remind you to eat.
+For example, if you notice your frustration increases when you’re hungry, try setting an alarm to remind you to eat.
 This will help you avoid hunger and stay in control.

 - Diet and exercise.
 Your diet and exercise play a huge role in your emotional health, with or without a brain injury.
 If possible, try doing some form of physical exercise for at least fifteen minutes a day.
 It might surprise you how much calmer you’ll feel.